-Sallie is the Sport and Recreation Alliance's head of services.
+Sallie is the Sport and Recreation Alliance's Interim Chief Executive.
 She has responsibility for the operations of the organisation – facilities, IT and HR but the key area of her work is in developing and managing the membership, including the Alliance’s member services.

 Sallie has been instrumental in increasing the number of members and in ensuring that our service to them is of a high quality and well regarded.